cookiecutter/cookiecutter-django/docs/6-about/maintainer-guide.md

 We use 2 separate services to keep our dependencies up-to-date:

-- Dependabot, which manages updates of Python deps of the template, GitHub actions, npm packages and Docker images.
+- Dependabot, which manages updates of Python deps of the template, GitHub actions and Docker images.
 - PyUp, which manages the Python deps for the generated project.

 We don't use Dependabot for the generated project deps because our requirements files are templated, and Dependabot fails to parse them.
 PyUp is -AFAIK- the only service out there that supports having Jinja tags in the requirements file.